 Philadelphia, PA 19104

-34 academic programs, including 24 associate degrees, eight certificates and two bachelor’s degrees
+DEGREES: 30 academic programs, including 22 associate degrees, seven certificates and one bachelor’s degree

-CONFERENCE AFFILIATIONS: National Junior College Athletic Association and the Western New York Athletic Conference, and Ohio Community College Athletic Conference (Baseball)
+CONFERENCE AFFILIATIONS: National Junior College Athletic Association, Western New York Athletic Conference, and Ohio Community College Athletic Conference (Baseball)

-- Mercyhurst North East was ranked #15 among the 50 most affordable small Catholic colleges, according to College Values Online.
+AWARDS/RANKINGS - Mercyhurst North East was ranked 15th among the 50 most affordable small Catholic Colleges, according to College Values Online.